Finance arbitration

 These Practice Notes reflect the current edition of the Panel of Recognised International Market Experts in Finance (P.R.I.M.E.)
 Rules that came into force on 1 January 2022.

 This Practice Note gives some background to the P.R.I.M.E.
-Finance Arbitration Rules to assist practitioners to understand the context and use of the rules.
+Finance Arbitration Rules to assist practitioners to understand the context, use and advantages of the rules.
 For more information, see Practice Note: P.R.I.M.E.
 Finance—background, structure and purpose.

 P.R.I.M.E.
 Finance—commencing an arbitration